CocktailJS/cocktailjs.github.io/_posts/blog/2014-09-27-using-cocktail-existing-module.md

 ````

 The \#1, \#2 and \#4 are the same as in the Trait implementation.
 But \#3 is a little different.
-Since inside our contructor `this` is the current instance we are creating, we can agument it using `Configurable` as a Talent.
+Since inside our contructor `this` is the current instance we are creating, we can augment it using `Configurable` as a Talent.